jabedhasan21/Notes/PHP-Interview-Questions/README.md

   *PEAR (PHP Extension and Application Repository) is a framework and repository for reusable   PHP components.
 PEAR is a code repository containing all kinds of php code snippets and  libraries.
   PEAR also offers a command-line interface that can be used to automatically install packages.*

-  (3).**What is object-oriented programming?**

-  *object-oriented programming (OOP), a style of coding in which related actions are grouped into classes to aid in creating more-compact, effective code.*
 # Resources
 (1). [**Toptal**](http://www.toptal.com/php/interview-questions)